 If you are still delinquent on your CLE credit hours for 2019, you may make up for such delinquency by taking distance education courses.

-See the March 31 Supreme Court order waiving limitations on distance education courses.
+See the March 31 order previously waiving limitations on distance education courses.

 To search for distance CLE, visit our CLE course search and under "Course Type" choose "Distance Education" to find online courses.
 You can also click the "Report attendance online" button to sign into the Courts Portal and upload your certificate of attendance.